• Recipe Index

 A slice of pumpkin bread on small white dish.

 This recipe makes one loaf.
-To store the loaf, let it cool completely before storing in an airtight container or sealable food storage bag.
+To store the bread, let it cool completely before placing in an airtight container or sealable food storage bag.
+It can be stored at room temperature for up to 3 days.
+Refrigerate or freeze the pumpkin loaf for longer storage.

-To freeze the loaf, wrap it well, store it in a freezer bag and freeze it for up to three months.
+To freeze the entire loaf, wrap it well with plastic wrap, store it in a freezer bag and freeze it for up to three months.
 Defrost the loaf in the refrigerator overnight.

-To serve, let the loaf come to room temperature or if you're in a hurry you can warm slices of the loaf in a microwave or in the oven at a low temperature.
+To serve, remove the bread from the refrigerator and let the loaf come to room temperature or if you're in a hurry you can warm slices of the bread in a microwave or oven.

 Partially eaten slice of spiced pumpkin loaf.